MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/New Instructions/Lab/LAB_02b-Manage_Governance_via_Azure_Policy.md

 1. In the Azure portal, search for and select **Policy**.

-1. In the **Authoring** section, click **Definitions**.
+1. In the **Authoring** section, select **Definitions**.
 Take a moment to browse through the list of built-in policy definitions that are available for you to use.
-List all built-in policies that involve the use of tags by selecting the **Tags** entry (and de-selecting all other entries) in the **Category** drop-down list.
 It might also help to search for `Require a tag`.

     ![Screenshot of the policy definition.](../media/az104-lab02b-policytags.png)

-1. Click the entry representing the **Require a tag and its value on resources** built-in policy and review its definition.
+1. Select the entry representing the **Require a tag and its value on resources** built-in policy and review its definition.

-1. On the **Require a tag and its value on resources** built-in policy definition blade, click **Assign**.
+1. On the **Require a tag and its value on resources** built-in policy definition blade, select **Assign**.

 1. Specify the **Scope** by clicking the ellipsis button and selecting the following values: